jaceklaskowski/spark-kubernetes-book/docs/PollRunnable.md

 `PollRunnable` is a Java [Runnable]({{ java.api }}/java.base/java/lang/Runnable.html) that [ExecutorPodsPollingSnapshotSource](ExecutorPodsPollingSnapshotSource.md) uses to [run](#run) regularly for current snapshots of the executor pods of the [application](#applicationId).

-!!! note "Internal Class"
-    `PollRunnable` is an internal class of [ExecutorPodsPollingSnapshotSource](ExecutorPodsPollingSnapshotSource.md) with full access to internal registries.
+`PollRunnable` is an internal class of [ExecutorPodsPollingSnapshotSource](ExecutorPodsPollingSnapshotSource.md) with full access to its internals.

 ## Creating Instance